 Existing investors 3one4 Capital, Speedinvest and Better Capital AngelList Syndicate also participated in the round.
 Back in February, Beenext Ventures had led Rs 32 crore Series A round in the Bengaluru-based startup.

-The fund will be deployed to expand operations across a million small enterprises within next one year.
+The fund will be deployed to expand operations across a million small enterprises within the next year.
 Besides, it is also planning to launch new products (Open+ card) and Layer and start value-added services for its customers.

 The target of the firm, as CEO Anish Achuthan told ET, is to ease out the process of banking for over 1 million businesses.

 Currently, it claims to work with 100,000 small enterprises and processing transactions worth $5 billion.
 Word is that they’re adding 20,000 SMEs to this figure every month.
-At this rate, the target of serving one million businesses seems to be a matter of next 4 years.
+At this rate, the target of serving one million businesses seems to be a matter of the next 4 years.

 Apart from the aforementioned investors, PayU India CEO Amrish Rau and managing director Jitendra Gupta had put $250,000 as seed fund in Open.

 With this round, the total funding of 2017 founded two-year-old fintech firm has gone up to $37.4 million.

 Open is so far the highest funded and relatively more known application in this segment.
 The latest funding strengthens its position in the market and should help it grow further.